PedroLeale/Peer-Grading-ETH/README.md

 10) **return** tasks
 ***

-This process can be executed off-chain by each participant e verified by anyone.
+This process can be executed off-chain by each participant and verified by anyone.

 ### Consensus vector